geekofalltrades/SSoB/TESTING.md

 9. Toggle quest markers on and off.
 Verify that they appear when toggled on, and disappear when toggled off.
 At the end of this step, leave quest markers *on*.
 10. Collect more (but not all) of the stones.
+Do not collect the stone in the Dark Brotherhood Sanctuary.
 Verify that the stone activators have been renamed to "Stone of Barenziah."
 Verify that they stack in your inventory.
     Verify that the quest marker over each stone activator disappears when the stone is collected.

-11. Poise yourself near a stone activator, but _do not collect it_ yet.
+### Test Quest Marker for Dark Brotherhood Stone

+1. Verify that a quest marker appears on the Dark Brotherhood Sanctuary door (`coc DarkBrotherhoodSanctuaryExterior`).
+It is a regular-style quest marker, not a door-style quest marker.
+This is expected.
+2. Start the Dark Brotherhood questline:
+    1. `setstage DB02 10`
+    2. `player.moveto 1BDE8`
+    3. Kill one of the hostages, then complete Astrid's dialogue.
+3. Return to the Dark Brotherhood Sanctuary exterior.
+Verify that a quest marker still appears on the door.
+4. Interact with the door using the dialogue option, "Silence, my brother," to enter the sanctuary.
+5. Verify that a quest marker appears on the Stone of Barenziah inside the Dark Brotherhood Sanctuary (should be visible immediately upon entering.)
+6. Leave the Dark Brotherhood Sanctuary.
+Verify that a quest marker still appears on the door from outside.
+It will have changed to a door-style quest marker.
+This is expected.
+7. If the stone inside the Dark Brotherhood Sanctuary is the last one you haven't collected, don't collect it yet.

 ### Test Renaming Across Saves and New Games

+1. Poise yourself near a stone activator, but _do not collect it_ yet.
-1. Save your game.
+2. Save your game.
 I will refer to this as "save A."
-2. Exit to the main menu.
+3. Exit to the main menu.
-3. Start a new character with Alternate Start: Live Another Life.
+4. Start a new character with Alternate Start: Live Another Life.
-4. Collect a stone.
+5. Collect a stone.
 Verify that the stone activator and the inventory item are both called "Unusual Gem."
-5. Poise yourself near a stone activator, but _do not collect it_ yet.
+6. Poise yourself near a stone activator, but _do not collect it_ yet.
-6. Save your game.
+7. Save your game.
 I will refer to this as "save B."
-7. Load save A. Verify that the stone activator you are next to is named "Stone of Barenziah."
+8. Load save A. Verify that the stone activator you are next to is named "Stone of Barenziah."
 Verify that the stones are named "Stone of Barenziah" in your inventory.
-8. Load save B. Verify that the stone activator you are next to is named "Unusual Gem."
+9. Load save B. Verify that the stone activator you are next to is named "Unusual Gem."
 Verify that the stones are named "Unusual Gem" in your inventory.